Biden’s economy shows strength, but recovery is far from complete

 Before the election, in October, forecasters expected the economy to grow by 3.9 percent in 2021, according to a survey of 50 economists by Wolters Kluwer’s Blue Chip Economic Indicators.
 By April, the consensus estimate had jumped to 6.3 percent.
 Many Wall Street economists predict an even faster rate of growth.
 Goldman Sachs now forecasts a stunning 8 percent, which would be the U.S. economy’s strongest year since 1951.

 “It’s really the stimulus that’s made the difference in the economic recovery,” said Nela Richardson, chief economist at payroll processor ADP.
 “We’re going to celebrate a lot of good economic data,” she added.
-“And I think Wall Street is going to pretend that they did it all themselves.
-But we know that the stimulus checks … really made a difference.”

 The third quarter (July through September) is especially telling.
 Before the election, forecasters anticipated 3.7 percent growth at an annualized rate.
 Now, that has risen to 7.5 percent after the stimulus passed and the vaccine rollout accelerated, prompting Biden to vow the nation will be “closer to normal” by the July Fourth holiday.